dartmouth-cs98/hack-a-thing-1-channingtony/README.md

 We are attempting to create a simple augmented reality app using apple's ARKit and swift.

 We started by following a [tutorial](https://medium.freecodecamp.org/how-to-get-started-with-ar-in-swift-the-easy-way-7399fe1c82f5) for an app that places texture images onto the floor using an iPhone camera.
+We then followed another [tutorial](https://medium.freecodecamp.org/how-to-get-started-with-augmented-reality-in-swift-by-decorating-your-home-85671482df3c) for adding furniture.